 2. Reduce employee turnover

-Find out how much employee turnover is costing your organization
+Find out how much employee turnover is costing your organization.

+A workplace mentoring program can make employees feel valued and a part of an organization, which will ultimately help with employee retention.
 Additionally, a happy engaged employee is almost twice as likely as an unhappy employee to effectively prioritize work and put more time and energy into tasks.
 The sense of accomplishment that comes from this level of commitment keeps employees at the company longer.
 In fact, 89% of workers with a strong sense of well-being say they’ll stay with their employer for the next year.
+Knowing this, one of the goals of a mentorship program in your organization could be around improving retention and reducing the impact of staff turnover.

 SMART Suggestion: To decrease employee churn by X% YoY.